- We advise you exercise normal safety precautions in China. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Avian influenza: The World Health Organization has previously confirmed human deaths from avian influenzas in China.
 The Department of Health advises Australians who reside in China for an extended period to consider, as a precautionary measure, having access to influenza antiviral medicine for treatment.
 Long term residents are at a greater risk of exposure to avian influenza over time.
 You should seek medical advice before taking antiviral medicines.
 Australians intending to travel to China for shorter periods are at much lower risk of infection but should discuss the risk of avian influenza with their doctor as part of their routine pre-travel health checks.
 You should see a doctor if you become sick with fever, coughing, or have difficulty breathing during or after travel to China.

 If the avian influenza viruses mutate to a form where efficient human-to-human transmission occurs, it may spread quickly and local authorities could move quickly to impose restrictions on travel.
 Australian travellers and long-term residents in China should be prepared to take personal responsibility for their own safety and well-being, including deciding when to leave an affected area and ensuring they have appropriate contingency plans in place.
-Australians in China should monitor the travel advice and Avian Influenza bulletin for updated information and advice on cases in 2013 and 2014.
+Australians in China should monitor the travel advice and Avian Influenza bulletin for updated information and advice on cases.
 Australians should also ensure that their travel documents, including passports and visas for any non-Australian family members, are up to date in case they need to depart at short notice.

 Avian influenza virus strains H5N1 and H7N9 continue to circulate in poultry in China.
 The primary source of infection appears to be poultry handled within poultry markets.
 Travellers and Australian residents in China are advised to minimise their exposure to live poultry, avoid visiting live bird and animal markets (including ‘wet’ markets) and poultry farms, and to practise good hand and personal hygiene.
 Similarly proper handling of poultry and poultry products during food preparation and thorough cooking of all parts of the poultry is recommended,